 The full episode of this interview in the UPC Podcast Series is available here: https://www.deminor.com/en/blog/upc-podcast-with-raj-jagdev/

-Andreas Wietzke Partner, Mathys & Squire LLP:
+From 'German Judges Respond to the UPC' - Andreas Wietzke (Partner), Mathys & Squire LLP:

 Andreas Wietzke – This is going to be massive.
 I'm extremely excited because this one also gives a huge bunch of new tools and playground for us attorneys, things to do, things no one has thought about using, bending the rules or the holes in the rules.
 So I'm really looking forward to making use of all of this.